Unconditional Love Understanding Uniqueness Universe Vision Wait Wisdom

 I call it zigging when others are zagging.
 Oprah

 Unconditional Love (accepting ourselves and our dogs as is): I accept myself and my dog as is for a complete day!
 That's a good beginning.
-Dogs give us a kind of unconditional love, although, as a species they do have conditions.
+Dogs give us a kind of unconditional love, although, as a species they have conditions.
 They accept our flaws and imperfections.
 They withstand our mis-communication.
 Opening my eyes, I can learn from them, creating a new awareness.
 "I will love you if" is not truly love in the purest form.
 It is more like control.
 If you stay home all day and don't chew the house, I will give you a bone (dog).
 If you buy me a diamond ring, I will give you a back rub (partner).
 Tap into your unconditional love by doing one thing every day that is not required, expected or has to have something given back in return.
-Do this for your self too.
+Do this for your self too - with respect and boundaries.